frankliu197/Git-tutorial/GIT.md

 <img src="add and staging.png">

-This is why previously we have always executed git add -A before commiting, where -A means all changes.
+This is why previously we have always executed <code>git add .</code> before commiting, where the period (.)  means all changes in the current folder (and subfolders).